shanu516516/relayer_api_docs/source/includes/_private.md

 **Step 1: Call the Login Method**

-The `login` method is available in the Public API (`_public.md`) and requires your Twilight account signature for authentication.
+The `login` method is available in the Public API ([Click Here](/#login)) and requires your Twilight account signature for authentication.
 Here's how to use it:

 ```javascript
 var myHeaders = new Headers();